thebrumby/HotWalletClaimer/.github/ISSUE_TEMPLATE/game-suggestions.md

 ---
 name: "Game Suggestions"
-about: "Recommend a game for inclusion in the Telegram Claim Bot.
-Before making the recommendation, you should open it in Telegram Web and ensure it is accessible.
-Games which require virtual video gameplay, such as racing games or clicking falling objects, are unlikely to be suitable."
+about: "Suggest a game for the Telegram Claim Bot.
+Ensure it’s accessible via Telegram Web.
+Games needing virtual video gameplay, like racing or falling objects, may not be suitable."
 title: "Game Suggestion: [Your Game Name Here]"
 labels: ["suggestion", "game"]
 ---